 - A stroll along the Hirose River, a tributary of the Tonegawa

 - Mt Akagi's picturesque crater lakes: Konuma, Kakumanbuchi, and Onuma

 - The taste of some great pork-based dishes

 You can get to Maebashi directly via JR or by taking a Shinkansen and then a local line.

-From JR Tokyo Station , ride the Joetsu/Hokuriku Shinkansen to Takasaki Station, which takes an hour.
+From Tokyo Station , ride the Joetsu/Hokuriku Shinkansen to Takasaki Station, which takes an hour.
 From there, take the Ryomo Line to Maebashi Station (15 minutes).
-Alternatively, you can ride the JR Urban Rapid service from Ueno to Maebashi, which takes an hour and 45 minutes.
+Alternatively, you can ride the JR Urban Rapid service from Ueno to Maebashi, which takes two hours.

-The Meiji Emperor and the Imperial family stayed in the Rinkokaku
+The Meiji Emperor and members of the Imperial family stayed in the Rinkokaku

 Nearby is the Sericulture (Silk Fabric Culture) Memorial Museum.
 Sericulture was once Maebashi's main, very prosperous industry.
-On exhibit are tools, instruments, and machines used for sericulture and the silk-spinning industry.
+On exhibit are tools and instruments used for sericulture and the silk-spinning industry.

 The Hirose River flows through the heart of Maebashi.
 Walk along the paved sidewalks by the river, and you will come across several statues related to literature.
 Inspired by the beauty of the weeping willows and other greenery over the Hirose River, numerous writers began or honed their craft here.

 Sakutaro Hagiwara, one of Japan's most celebrated modern poets, was born in Maebashi.
 The Maebashi Museum of Literature holds many of his works as well as those of other prominent poets and writers.